 Put Extra Effort Into Special Occasions

 Missing holidays are especially hard on loved ones who have to be away.
-Try to make the holidays as special as you can.
+Try to make the holidays and birthdays as special as you can.
 Be creative in the way you spend the time with your service member.
 This might be through a specially made care package with presents, a scrapbook, videos, and pictures.
 Plan to video chat with each other that day, or talk on the phone.
 Just make an extra effort to include your partner in your day as much as possible.

 Help Your Children Through a Deployment

 While you are dealing with your separation anxiety, remember that your children are also probably struggling with it.
 Their mommy or daddy being away means that they need extra reassurance that everything is going to be okay and that parent will be home again soon.
 Do special things with your kids to help them stay positive and connected during one parent's deployment.

 Have your children make cards about how much they miss and love their parent.

 Life from a child's point of view is always amazing and can be a funny set of photos.
 Have your child take pictures of the things she wants to take pictures of and send them via email or in a care package.

 Record your child giving a message to his mommy or daddy.
 If it is short, you can upload it to send to your service member.
 If the message is too long, you can send it through the mail.